soffes/SAMKeychain/Readme.markdown

 1. Add `Security.framework` to your target
 2. Add `SSKeychain.h` and `SSKeychain.m` to your project.

+Note: Currently SSKeychain does not support Mac OS 10.6.

 ## Working with the keychain

 SSKeychain has the following class methods for working with the system keychain: